 Also, in the La Strada building, there are additional restaurants and fast food places on the lower floors.

 Gastronomic Market Competition in Medellín and the Aburrá Valley

-There are now six gastronomic markets in Medellín and the Aburrá Valley with collections of restaurants in one location:
+There are seven gastronomic markets in Medellín and the Aburrá Valley, each with collections of many restaurants in one location: